Motivation

 WantedBy=default.target

-Link npiperelay.exe to /usr/local/bin so that it can be executed from anywhere in Linux
+Link npiperelay.exe to /usr/local/bin so that it’s in your path

 # Link npiperelay.exe from windows place in Linux path